ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 These are the actual files and directories that make up the dataset being described.

 The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond the reserved RO-Crate files described above.
-Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the RO-Crate Root._ Each file and directory MAY be represented as Data Entities in the _RO-Crate Metadata File_.
+Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the _RO-Crate Root_.
+Each file and directory MAY be represented as Data Entities in the _RO-Crate Metadata File_.

 ### RO-Crates SHOULD be self-describing and self-contained